CrayLabs/SmartSim/doc/model.rst

     etc.), prefixing must be enabled on the ``Model`` through ``Model.enable_key_prefixing()``.

-Users can manage prefixing for ML models and scripts using the ``Client.enable_model_ensemble_prefix()`` function in the application script.
-However, prior to using this function, users must enable prefixing on the ``Model`` through
+Users can manage prefixing for ML models and scripts using the ``Client.enable_model_ensemble_prefix()`` function in the application.
+However, prior to using this function, users must enable prefixing on the ``Model`` through ``Model.enable_key_prefixing()``.
-``Model.enable_key_prefixing()``.

 For examples on sending prefixed data to the ``Orchestrator``, read the